 A Visitor from Outer Space is listed as being suitable for Grades 3-12.
 Additional resources for Grades 3-5 are Boston Plays with one-page scripts.
 For Grades 5-12, A More Perfect Union slide show prompts questions to be answered in pairs.
 Teachers need to log in to access the free resources.

 From the home page, go to Teachers.
-Enter "Constitution" in the Search box, and you will be taken to lists of Resources and Activities (including free articles and lesson plans), Book Information, and Printables.
+Enter "Constitution" in the Search box, and you will be taken to lists of Resources, Ideas, and Activities (including free articles and lesson plans), Book Information, and Printables.

 NOTE: The website also provides lessons and resources for middle and high school students.

-Brand New: Constitution Duel – take the 15-question quiz as an individual or with a team.
+Brand New: A fun game, Fight for Your Rights, a SMARTboard resource.
+Constitution Duel – take the 15-question quiz as an individual or with a team.
 Come back often, as there are several quizzes with different questions.
-Also, "Representative Government" video with viewing guide.
-"Life Without the Bill of Rights" activity, including games and a quiz is also accessible via this web page.
+Also, "Constitutional Principles" videos with viewing guides.
+"Life Without the Bill of Rights" and "Madison's Note Are Missing games are also accessible via this web page.

 NOTE: Other lesson plans for middle and high school are provided on this web site.